 At highway speeds, there is no need to accelerate continuously, for which you would need torque.
 Overdrive gears are therefore preferable for highway driving rather than city driving.

 When Should You Use Overdrive Gear?

-Due to the overdrive gear’s nature, it is preferable if you use it when you are traveling at high speeds.
 That makes it perfect if you are planning to drive for a long time; otherwise, you won’t be able to feel its effects as much.